pelmers/GPXSpliceApp/README.md

 **Code**:
 Look at [src/App.tsx](src/App.tsx) for the main app entrypoint.
 All screens are contained in [src/screens](src/screens), and other UI components are in [src/components](src/components).

+_Note:_
+If you want to develop the Strava integration, you will need to register an app on Strava settings and deploy `gpxsplice_redirect_server.py` somewhere.
+However you most likely don't need to touch this if you're just trying to make a fix or new feature.

 ## Future work